tarikmanoar/php-playground/markdowns/welcome.md

-# Welcome!
+# Welcome! to Self Made Playground

->> You will find many quiz & code challenge for PHP Practise
+> You will find many quiz & code challenge for Better PHP Practise
+- [x] You will find QUIZ
+- [x] You will find Hints
+- [x] You will guided in every Steps
+- [ ] But you have walk your road all Alone

 # 1-QUIZ
 ?[Which is the Bitwise Operator ?]